vmware-tanzu/tanzu-dev-portal/content/guides/kubernetes/cf4k8s-gs.md

 ```
 kind create cluster --config=./deploy/kind/cluster.yml
 ```
-Point your kubeconfig to the cluster you created above
+Point your kubeconfig to your new cluster
 ```
 kubectl cluster-info --context kind-kind
 ```